garagehive/garagehive.github.io/docs/garagehive-jobsheet-create.md

 3. From the schedule
 4. Online booking

-Let's look at how to make a jobsheet from the places listed above:
+Let's look at how to make a Jobsheet from the places listed above:

 ### Creating Jobsheet from Vehicle Inspection Estimate (VIE)